 Note: You can also try county courthouses or offices for the location in question.

-Unless otherwise noted, the resources linked below are available to WSU students, faculty, and staff because WSU has an institutional subscription.
+Unless otherwise noted, the resources linked below are available to Wright State University students, faculty, and staff because Wright State University Libraries has an institutional subscription.

 Collections held in museums, national archives, university/college archives, and historical societies are often available.
 To check if any organization has done this for your topic, Google digital [or some version of this word] collections [your topic keywords] site:.edu (thanks to the Georgia State history librarian for putting this so well).
 You can also try site:.org (this would capture those by historical societies, for example) but remember that .org sites may be of poor quality--be sure to check who is sponsoring the website and what they are all about!
 Site:.gov will include U.S. government sites, including our national archives, Smithsonian institutions, and government departments.

 The terms sources, documents, primary documents are sometimes useful to identify primary sources published in books or digitized on the internet, so you may also wish to try these terms if you are searching library catalogs or internet search engines for your topic.